 We currently have two executive officers, our chief executive officer and our chief financial officer.
 These individuals are not obligated to devote any specific number of hours to our matters but they intend to devote as much of their time as they deem necessary to our affairs until we have completed our initial business combination.
-The amount of time they will devote in any time period will vary based on whether a target business has been selected for our initial business combination process we are in.
+The amount of time they will devote in any time period will vary based on whether a target business has been selected for our initial business combination and the stage of the initial business combination process we are in.
 We do not intend to have any full-time employees prior to the completion of our initial business combination.